Inference-Time Hyper-Scaling with KV Cache Compression: Additional Details for Retrofitting

 \section{Additional Details for Retrofitting}

 \paragraph{\acronym{} Implementation} Unlike \citep{nawrot2024dynamic}, which extracts $\alpha_t$ from key representations affecting all query heads in a group, we `borrow' the first neuron from the first query head in each query group and use it to extract $\alpha_t$, eliminating the need for additional parameters while minimizing the impact on attention computation.
 This requires a short continued training, during which we gradually zero out the first dimension of the first query head in each group: $\qq_{t,\text{first}}[0] \gets \qq_{t,\text{first}}[0] \times \left(1 - \frac{t}{n_t}\right)$, where $t$ denotes the current training step and $n_t = 2000$.
 After this initial stage, the models are ready for the main \acronym retrofitting phase, where they learn to dynamically evict tokens.
 After we extract $\alpha_t$ from the first query head, we set $\qq_{t,\text{first}}[0] = 0$ to avoid $\alpha_t$ influence on the result of attention calculation, while leaving other query heads in the group unaffected.
+We note that instead of borrowing the neuron from a query head, one could use a separate, trainable, zero-initialized projection from the hidden state to extract $\alpha_t$, effectively eliminating the need for continued training.

 \paragraph{Training Configuration} We use a batch size of 1024 following the original Llama recipe \citep{touvron2023llama}.
-Context lengths are set to 4096 tokens for Llama 3.2 1B Instruct and Llama 2 7B models, and 8192 tokens for Llama 3.1 8B and R1-distilled models to accommodate the longer sequences required by AIME and MATH 500 benchmarks.
+Context lengths are set to 4096 tokens for Llama 3.2 1B Instruct and Llama 2 7B models, and 8192 tokens for Llama 3.1 8B and R1-distilled models to accommodate the longer sequences required by AIME and MATH-500 benchmarks.
+For Qwen3-8B we use $256$ batch size and $32$K context length.

 \paragraph{Default \acronym Configuration} Unless otherwise specified, all \acronym models use delayed eviction with a sliding window of 256 tokens and increment the compression ratio by 1 every 100 training steps.
-We denote different \acronym variants using the notation \acronymdetails{x}{y}, where $x$ represents the sliding window size.
+We denote different \acronym variants using the notation \acronymdetails{x}{y}, where $y$ represents the sliding window size.
 Unlike DMC \citep{nawrot2024dynamic}, we omit the third fine-tuning phase (training with fixed compression ratio) as it provided negligible benefits for \acronym.